Deertrees Theatre: History

 After three years of being closed, a former student of Enrica Clay Dillon, Judith Ritter purchased the theatre.
 The 1975 season opened with a resident opera company performing Mozart's Così fan tutte - not coincidentally, the last opera Enrica Clay Dillon produced before her death - and for the next three years, the theatre rotated between theatrical and operatic programs with "Twilight Pop Concerts" held on Sundays.
-In 1977, the Maine Opera Association made Deertrees it's official home.
+In 1977, the Maine Opera Association made Deertrees its official home.

 In 1979, Frank Best leased the theatre from the Ritters and formed the Deertrees Performing Arts Festival as a non-profit corporation.
 However, his plans for three productions by the Maine Opera Guild, a professional theatre company, and a series of concerts ranging from bluegrass to ragtime failed to materialize and the theatre closed.

 By the mid-1980s, the theatre had been abandoned and considered a relic from a bygone era.
 The town of Harrison foreclosed on the property and there was a consideration of burning the building as an exercise for the local fire department.
 Fortunately, a group of concerned citizens led by Dr. Al Mills and Sally MacAuslan undertook the rescue of the theatre and formed the Deertrees Foundation to restore the building and grounds.
 In 1990, the theatre once again opened.